Stats Assistance

 Relationship between two variables

-Paste paired values for two variables and get Pearson's r or Spearman's rho with an exact p value, confidence interval, and APA 7 write-up.
+Paste paired values for two variables and get the correlation coefficient, Pearson's r or Spearman's rho, with an exact p value, confidence interval, and APA 7 write-up.
 Values are matched by position.

 APA 7 write-up